blangel/leafy/README.md

 ### Prior to `mainnet`

-Those items marked `mainnet` are deemed necessary prior to generally availability.
+Those items marked `mainnet` are deemed necessary prior to general availability.

 ### Functionality